Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Introduction

 \section{Introduction}

 Recent decades have witnessed an overwhelming trend in the development of satellite networks~\cite{kodheli2020satellite}.
-Compared to terrestrial networks (TNs), satellite networks are envisioned to have more significant potential for universal coverage and ubiquitous connectivity in a feasible and economical manner, particularly for unserved or underserved regions~\cite{okati2022nonhomogeneous}.
+Compared to terrestrial networks (TNs), satellite networks are envisioned to have a more significant potential for universal coverage and ubiquitous connectivity feasibly and economically, particularly for unserved or underserved regions~\cite{okati2022nonhomogeneous}.
 Different space-borne platforms, including geostationary-earth orbit (GEO) satellites, medium-earth orbit (MEO) satellites, and low-earth orbit (LEO) satellites, have been established.
-Among them, LEO satellites are attracting the attention of researchers from academia and industry for their higher data rates, lower latency, reduced power consumption, and decreased production and launch costs~\cite{li2024bistatic}.
-This trend has contributed to an explosive growth of various LEO satellite-based applications and services that demand higher data rates and spectral efficiency (SE) for many more user terminals (UTs)~\cite{yan2023noma}.
-Despite a mounting number of LEO satellites in constellations such as Starlink, OneWeb, and Telesat, the number of UTs is becoming larger.
-This means that the limited spectrum resources deployed by satellite networks may not be able to enough for all these UTs and the quality of service (QoS) requirements of resource-intensive applications and services can hardly be met.
+Among them, LEO satellites are attracting the attention of researchers from academia and industry for their higher data rates, lower latency, reduced power consumption, and decreased production and launch costs~\cite{li2024bistatic,li2025instant}.
+This trend has contributed to the explosive growth of various LEO satellite-based applications and services, which demand higher data rates and spectral efficiency (SE) for an increasing number of user terminals (UTs)~\cite{yan2023noma,ouyang2025vulnerability}.

+Despite the mounting number of LEO satellites in constellations such as Starlink, OneWeb, and Telesat, the number of UTs keeps increasing.
+This means that the limited spectrum resources deployed by satellite networks may not be enough for all these UTs, and the quality of service (QoS) requirements of resource-intensive applications and services can hardly be met.
 In view of this situation, there is an urgent need to develop innovative technologies and efficient resource allocation strategies, such as multiple access techniques, to improve spectrum utilization and support simultaneous communications with a growing number of UTs.